Blogs from our previous SUDEP Action Day Campaigns

 The new-normal socially-distanced work environment is why online campaigns such as #SpeakUp2SaveLives is so crucial to continue to show communities — who are spending exorbitant amounts of time online — that amid the noise of the pandemic, the epilepsy community is still represented.

-SUDEP Action and the wider epilepsy community needs their message to continue to be heard by governments at local, national and intentional levels so that the thousands of families affected by SUDEP each year are represented.
+SUDEP Action and the wider epilepsy community needs their message to continue to be heard by governments at local, national and international levels so that the thousands of families affected by SUDEP each year are represented.

 At a grassroots level, SUDEP Action engages policy-makers and puts pressure on those in power to develop educational and healthcare preventatives to mitigate SUDEP occurring.